 Assisting Male Survivors of Human Trafficking

 Male victims of forced labor have been found in nearly all work sectors, including mining, forestry, construction, health care, factories, hospitality, and agriculture.
-Recent investigative reports have documented the severe abuse of men on fishing boats in South East Asia for years at a time and the exploitation of boys in forced labor on fishing vessels on Ghana’s Lake Volta.
-In addition, there have been recent reports of men forced to work in construction in Qatar as it prepares for the 2022 World Cup and in agriculture in the UK and the United States.
+Recent investigative reports have documented the severe abuse of men on fishing boats in Southeast Asia for years at a time and the exploitation of boys in forced labor on fishing vessels on Ghana’s Lake Volta.
+In addition, there have been recent reports of men forced to work in construction in Qatar as it prepares for the 2022 World Cup and in agriculture in the United Kingdom and the United States.
 Around the world, the sex trafficking of boys and men continues to be hidden and underreported, and there is a severe shortage of programs to meet their needs.
 For example, reports have documented boys sold into sex trafficking in Afghanistan, including for bacha baazi, where men use young boys for social and sexual entertainment.
-In the United States, men and boys are sold in the illegal commercial sex industry.
+In the United States, men and boys are exploited in commercial sex.

 Most programs established to assist trafficking victims do not focus on meeting male survivors’ needs.
 In many countries, even when authorities identify a male trafficking victim, there are few anti-trafficking programs able to provide men or boys specialized assistance, especially safe housing.

 Male survivors of trafficking need access to comprehensive and culturally appropriate assistance to meet their needs, such as housing, medical care, mental health services, legal support, and employment assistance, offered through centers that tailor services to individuals, for example:

 Housing.
 Access to housing that is safe and has resources to meet their unique needs.
 The use of homeless shelters is often inadequate for traumatized male survivors.

 Health.
 Access to a wide range of trauma-informed physical and mental health services, including alternatives to traditional care such as peer-to-peer counseling.